 Slips, Trips and Falls Cause Serious Injuries

-Isaacs & Isaacs has recovered over $890 million dollars for victims who have been injured as a result of somebody’s negligence or wrongful act.
+Isaacs & Isaacs Personal Injury Lawyers have recovered over $1 billion dollars for victims who have been injured as a result of somebody’s negligence or wrongful act in KY, IN and OH.
 Call us now at 800-800-8888, and let one of our experienced slip and fall injury lawyers help you to decide whether you have a case or claim.

 Get a Slip and Fall Personal Injury Law Firm On Your Side